-Paik, Nam June 1984.
+Paik, Nam June with Yves André Hubert 1984.
 Good Morning, Mr. Orwell!.
-New York: WNET Public Broadcasting Services; Paris: FR-3 TV and Centre Georges Pompidou; Kln: Westdeutsches Fernsehen, television film/videotape, color, duration 60 minutes.
+New York: WNET Public Broadcasting Services; Paris: FR-3 TV and Centre Georges Pompidou; Köln: Westdeutsches Fernsehen, television film/videotape, color, duration 60 minutes.
 Features excerpt from Branches, performed by Cage with Takehisa Kosugi in New York; filmed 1 January 1984.

-Paik, Nam June and John Cage 1971.
+Paik, Nam June, Henri Becton and John Cage 1971.
 WGBH-TV.
 Boston: Nam June Paik; WGBH-TV (Catch44; Special), 16mm film, black and white, 28 minutes.
+Produced by David Atwood for WGBH-TV.
 Includes performance of WGBH-TV by Cage (orchestrating Cheap Imitation).
 Filmed late 1971.

 Paik, Nam June and John Godfrey 1973.
 A Tribute to John Cage, re-edited and abridged 1976.
-New York: WNET; Boston: WGBH [abridged version: NTSC] [produced by the New Television Workshop and the TV Lab at WNET/Thirteen for WGBH-TV], videotape [SONY-type], color and black and white, sound, 60 minutes [abridged version 29 minutes].
+New York: WNET; Boston: [produced by the New Television Workshop and the TV Lab at WNET/Thirteen for WGBH-TV], videotape [SONY-type], color and black and white, sound, 60 minutes; abridged version 29 minutes.
 First broadcast 13 February 1974, WGBH Channel 2.
+Directed by David Atwood.
 Hosted by Russell Connor.
-Features excerpts from Nam June PaikÕs ŅRobot K-456,Ó in SoHo, music Aria with Fontana Mix; Cage performing 4'33" and from Sixty-two Mesostics re Merce Cunningham, Cambridge, Massachusetts, Harvard Square; Maryanne Amacher (piano) performing Concert for Piano and Orchestra; several stories from Indeterminacy told by Cage; Charlotte Moorman performing PaikÕs TV-Bra for Living Sculpture; Cage reads from Diary: How to Improve the World [continued 1970-1971]; Cage performing 4'33" (version without instruments, four movements), four different locations in Manhattan and The Bronx (first movement 104th-105th Street and 3rd Avenue: 1'49"; second movement dead end 203rd St. and Harlem River: 14 seconds; third movement Times Square; fourth movement Mitchell Place, foot of BeekmanÕs place).
-Filmed between 1971-1972 [identical with excerpt in All Star Video]; footage from an earlier, unidentified performance (Variations VI?, black and white); Cage reading from Lecture on Nothing; Alvin Lucier intgerviewed by Russell Connor, as well as performances and appearances by David Behrman, Cathy Berberian, Jackie Cassen, Francis Lee, Alvin Lucier, Pulsa, David Rosenboom, Alfons Schilling, Richard Teitelbaum, David Tudor, Stan Vanderbeek, and Jud Yalkut (references and reviews: Cage 1973h, 140; Emmerik, P. van 1984c; Johnson, Tom 1972).
+Features excerpts from Nam June Paik’s “Robot K-456,” in SoHo, music Aria with Fontana Mix; Cage performing 4'33" and from Sixty-two Mesostics re Merce Cunningham, Cambridge, Massachusetts, Harvard Square; Maryanne Amacher (piano) performing Concert for Piano and Orchestra; several stories from Indeterminacy told by Cage; Charlotte Moorman performing Paik’s TV-Bra for Living Sculpture; Cage reads from Diary: How to Improve the World [continued 1970-1971]; Cage performing 4'33" (version without instruments, four movements), four different locations in Manhattan and The Bronx (first movement 104th-105th Street and 3rd Avenue: 1'49"; second movement dead end 203rd St. and Harlem River: 14 seconds; third movement Times Square; fourth movement Mitchell Place, foot of Beekman’s place).
+Filmed between 1971-1972 [identical with excerpt in All Star Video]; footage from an earlier, unidentified performance (Variations VI?, black and white); Cage reading from Lecture on Nothing; Alvin Lucier intgerviewed by Russell Connor, as well as performances and appearances by David Behrman, Cathy Berberian, Jackie Cassen, Francis Lee, Alvin Lucier, Pulsa, David Rosenboom, Alfons Schilling, Richard Teitelbaum, David Tudor, Stan VanDerBeek, and Jud Yalkut (references and reviews: Cage 1973h, 140; Emmerik, P. van 1984c; Johnson, Tom 1972).

 Paik, Nam June, John Godfrey, and Merrily Mossman 1973.
 Global Groove.
-NTSC [produced by the TV Lab at WNET/Thirteen], television film/videotape, color, sound, 29 minutes.
+TV Lab at WNET/Thirteen, television film/videotape, color, sound, 29 minutes.
 Narrated by Russell Connor.
 Features excerpts of A Tribute to John Cage in which Cage reads stories from Indeterminacy: New Aspect of Form; Merce Cunningham; Charlotte Moorman performing the TV Bra for Living Sculpture, and footage directed by Robert Breer and Jud Yalkut.

-Peterson, Sydney 19***.
+Peterson, Sydney and Hy Hirsh 1947.
 Horror Dream.
 6 minutes.
 Choreography Marian Van Tuyl.
 Music by Cage (Imaginary Landscape No. 1).